Threekit/treble-legacy/docusaurus/docs/components-player.md

 The `<Player />` component renders the **Threekit 2D/3D Player**.

-The Player component also includes layout containers for placing `Widgets` onto the player itself.
+The Player also includes layout containers for placing `Widgets` onto the player itself.
 The container must be used as a child of the Player component; with its own children/content being placed in the location the widget container specified.

+The available Widget containers are:

 - TopRightWidgets
 - TopCenterWidgets